markNZed/TaskFlow/README.md

 ## Task

 Tasks consist of:
-* A text specification of additional Task variables
+* Task Data that conforms to a generic Task schema
+  * In Task Data may reference data not provided by T@skFLow
-* Functionality intended for one or more Task Environment(s)
+* Task Function available in one or more Task Environment(s)
+  * A Task Functions may use API services not provided by T@askFlow

 For example, a chat application is a simple Task (receive user input, return language model response) and the management of the conversation history (e.g., displaying or deleting previous messages) is another Task (or sequence of Tasks).
 Unlike a chat interface, T@skFlow can provide any web-based interface depending on the implementation of a Task.
 Unlike a workflow application, T@skFlow uses Tasks to dynamically build a user interface (UI) rather than providing a UI to build a workflow.

-A Task Processor can process a Task and send the same task in a request to another Task Processor.
-The rules for merging the Task upon receiving the response Task are: there should be no changes to the same entries in the Task object, changes made locally are kept and changes from the response are merged (in that order).
-There should be a check for any conflicts where a value has been set locally and is also set by the response Task.
+The concpet of **Task Instance** refers to a particular Task Data object.

+The concept of **Task Context** refers to the data and functionality beyond the Task Data and Task Function that is used by the Task Instance.

 ## Task Processor

-Tasks are processed by Task Processors, there are two Task Processors implemented in T@skFlow: NodeJS Task Processor and Browser Task Processor.
-The NodeJS Task Processor runs on a server and the Browser Task Processor runs in a web browser.
-The NodeJS Task Processor and Browser Task Processor communicate using websockets or REST style HTTP API.
-The NodeJS Task Processor and Browser Task Processor are implemented in Javascript.
+Tasks are processed by Task Processors, there are two Task Processors implemented in T@skFlow: NodeJS Task Processor and React Task Processor.
+The NodeJS Task Processor runs on a server and the React Task Processor runs in a web browser.
+The NodeJS Task Processor and React Task Processor communicate using websockets or REST style HTTP API.
+The NodeJS Task Processor and React Task Processor are implemented in Javascript.

 On the NodeJS Task Processor side, T@skFlow provides a kernel for evaluating Task functions, storing history, and initiating new Tasks.
 Tasks are asynchronous.
 Some Tasks may run on the NodeJS Task Processor without user interaction.
 Tasks may use software/AI to decide on the next Task to start.
 The NodeJS Task Processor uses Node Javascript and the Express framework.

-On the Browser Task Processor (user interface) side, T@skFlow provides Tasks with storage, NodeJS Task Processor communication, and generic functionality (e.g., current user location).
+On the React Task Processor (user interface) side, T@skFlow provides Tasks with storage, NodeJS Task Processor communication, and generic functionality (e.g., current user location).
 Tasks may use user input to decide on the next Task to start.
-The Browser Task Processor runs in a web browser using the React Javascript library with MUI user interface components.
+The React Task Processor runs in a web browser using the React Javascript library with MUI user interface components.
 Server communication uses either websockets (e.g., for real-time interaction) or REST style HTTP API.

 ### Task Environment

 The Task Processor provides a Task Environment for the Task to run in.
 The NodeJS Task Processor currently provides a Node Javascript environment.
-The Browser Task Processor currently provides a React Javascript environment.
+The React Task Processor currently provides a React Javascript environment.
 Eventually the Task Environment will be decoupled from the Task Processor so a Task Processor can provide multiple Task Environments.

 ### SubTask